Lessnullvoid/Pulsum-Plantae/README.md

 	const unsigned short getAverageValue() const;
 	const unsigned short getAverageValueNormalized() const;
  ```
+ **Note for linux an windows users**
+ There is also a processing version of this software to perform the same transmision of data in OSC you can check the [code here](https://github.com/Lessnullvoid/Pulsum-Plantae/tree/master/processing/PulsumOsc)

- Then your ar good to run the puredata part in the system.
+After runing any of this softwares your ar good to run the puredata part in the system.
 This specific patch is a granular synth.
 Is importat to preload a sound sample on every module.
 By default the outputs are setup in a quadraphonic arrangement, so every module send to ~DAC1 ~DAC2 ~DAC3 and so on.
 You can controll this on the output panel.
  ![pd granular](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/pdgranular.jpg?raw=true)

 #Some notes on electrodes